Tishasoumya-02/Tishasoumya-02/README.md

 👋 Hi there

 - 🔭 I’m currently working on Web Development projects
-- 🌱 I’m currently learning DS concepts and starting of with ML
+- 🌱 I’m currently learning DS concepts.
 - ✉️  You can email me at tishasoumya@gmail.com.
 I'll try to respond as soon as possible!

  🛠  Tech Stack